larryhastings/correlate/README.md

 two messy but strongly-related datasets.

-How it works: you submit your two datasets to **correlate**, showing it each value and the "keys" that map to that value.
+How it works: you submit your two datasets to **correlate**, showing it each value and mining the data and metadata for "keys" that map to that value.
 You then set it to work.
 It thinks for a while, then produces its best guess as to how to match the two sets.
 And its best guess is... hey, that's pretty good!

-In essense, **correlate** uses the uniqueness of keys as clues to pair up its matches.
-If there's a key present in both datasets, but it only maps to one value in each dataset, odds are good that those two values are an excellent match.
+In essense, **correlate** uses the uniqueness of keys as clues to find its matches.
+If there's a key present in both datasets, but it only maps to one value in each dataset, odds are good that those two values should be matched together.

-That's the basics, but **correlate** supports some advanced features:
+That's the basics.  **correlate** also supports some advanced features:

 * A key mapping can optionally specify a *weight*.
 * You can map a key *multiple times.*
 * Keys can be *fuzzy keys,* keys that may only partially match each other.
-* The order of values can inform the matches.
-This is called *ranking.*
+* The order of values can inform the matches; **correlate** calls this *ranking.*

 ### Quick Start

 This code:

 import correlate

     c = correlate.Correlator()
     a, b = c.datasets